Krzysztof Warzycha: Managerial career

 After Panathinaikos head coach Henk Ten Cate was let go on 8 December 2009, Warzycha was appointed as assistant coach alongside Nikos Nioplias.

 On 1 March 2012, Warzycha was appointed as the head coach of Delta Ethniki side Egaleo, with this being his first venture into management.

 In 2012, Warzycha was the head coach of Fokikos.

 In April 2017, he was appointed manager of Ruch Chorzów, replacing Waldemar Fornalik.

+In June 2025, Warzycha was appointed head coach of the under-19 team of A.E.
+Kifisia F.C..
+His tenure ended in January 2026.
+In May 2026, he was appointed manager of Preveza F.C. for the club's return to the Gamma Ethniki.
+The Hellenic Football Federation identified him as Preveza's coach in July 2026.

 International career

 Warzycha played 50 times for Poland, scoring nine goals.
 He played his last game for the Poland national team in April 1997 against Italy in Napoli, in a 3–0 loss.

 Later life

 Warzycha ran in the Greek local elections, 2014 with a New Democracy backed combination for the municipality of Athens.
 He was also an ANEL candidate to parliament in January 2015 legislative elections, but without success.